filanovskiy/query-accelerator/livelabs-template.md

         DUAL
     UNION ALL
     SELECT
-        'percent of data returned to database %'  NAME, ROUND(
+        'percent of data returned to database, %'  NAME, ROUND(
             (
                 SELECT